sleepyjaree/cdp/source/COMP170/2020Spring/week4.rst

 with :math:`x_0=1`.

-The formula above generates a sequence :math:`x_0, x_1, \ldots, x_k, x_{k+1}` that converges to :math:`\sqrt{n}`.
+The formula above generates a sequence :math:`x_0, x_1, \ldots, x_k, x_{k+1}, \ldots` that converges to :math:`\sqrt{n}`.
 Each member of the sequence is generated using the value of the previous member, so really we only need two variables to compute the sequence: one variable for the current value and one for the next value.

 .. code-block:: java